This is an interesting tool that will basically allow you to start investing with as little as $5. But can you really make money with the Stash app?

 But this is reasonable.
 It is, after all, an investment app.
 So plan on using your full, real name.
 No nicknames or anything like that.

 After you fill in your information, you need to link your bank account and select what investments you want to make.

 You can actually view a pretty good promotional video that gives you a basic overview of how the app works here

-As we took a look at the app and played around with it, it became apparent that this wasn’t a robo-advisor.
+As I took a look at the app and played around with it, it became apparent that this wasn’t a robo-advisor.
 When it comes to apps or programs that help you with investing, a lot of people are afraid of their money being shifted around without them realizing what is going on.